1Bitsy/1bitsy-examples/README.md

 that, you can type "make clean; make" in any of the individual project directories later.

-For more verbose output, to see compiler command lines, use "make V=1" For insanity levels of verboseness, use "make V=99"
+For more verbose output, to see compiler command lines, use "make V=1".
+For insanity levels of verboseness, use "make V=99".

-The makefiles are generally useable for your own projects with only minimal changes for the libopencm3 install path (See Reuse)
+The makefiles are generally useable for your own projects with only minimal changes for the libopencm3 install path (see Reuse).

 ## Notes

-If you are using an older GCC compiler. (pre V5) You may need to provide the C standard to the compiler.
+If you are using an older GCC compiler (pre V5), you may need to provide the C standard to the compiler.
 Otherwise the compiler might complain.
 To solve the issue you can invoke the `make` command in the top level directory by setting the `CFLAGS` variable: